WhitakerLab/WhitakerLabProjectManagement/Kirstie-Whitaker/Weekly-meetings.md

 * Kate from Turing events team was A SUPER STAR :star2:
   * Picked up a lot of not quite thought out steps in the prep.
 THANK YOU.
 * EDP & TS wrote a great `tedana`:tada: GSOC project proposal.
-* JS and NB for reviewing the Autistica job applications.
+* JC and NB for reviewing the Autistica job applications.
 * AK did some awesome work for BEP001 :raised_hands:
 * IS for all the awesome `scona`:cookie: updates
 * CH for helping w EAG reviews and feedback.